shopware/docs/guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md

 ### Alias creation

 Some systems require you to manually execute `bin/console es:create:alias` after the indexing is processed completely.
-Try that command if your index was created fully without errors and you still dont see products in your Storefront.
+Try that command if your index was created fully without errors and you still don't see products in your Storefront.

 ### What happens when indexing